 By the end of the year, even the simplest tasks can start to feel like a chore.
-As holiday deadlines reach a fever pitch, daylight hours shorten, and the chaos of the season kicks in, once easy and even enjoyable parts of your routine, like preparing dinner, can seem like an energy drain.
+As holiday deadlines reach a fever pitch, daylight hours shorten, and the chaos of the season kicks in, once-easy and even enjoyable parts of your routine, like preparing dinner, can seem like a daunting task.

 Celery Soup With Bacon

-Creamy and a little bit indulgent, this heart celery soup with bacon is surprisingly straightforward to make.
+Creamy and a little bit indulgent, this hearty celery soup with bacon is surprisingly easy to make.
 Simply chop the ingredients (you don't even have to peel the white potatoes) and combine with stock and seasoning in a large slow cooker.
 Cook on low for five to seven hours, and it's done!

 Cider Braised Short Ribs With Sage Butter Mashed Potatoes

 This heavenly cider braised short ribs dish is a little more extravagant than the standard crockpot recipe.
-It calls for cooking short ribs in a crockpot on low for up to eight hours with a medley of mouthwatering ingredients like apple cider and thyme, for tender meat that's soaked in flavor.
-Perfect for entertaining, turn the stovetop on in the morning, and the dish will be ready when guests arrive.
+It calls for cooking short ribs in a crockpot on low for up to eight hours with a medley of mouthwatering ingredients like apple cider and thyme for tender meat that's soaked in flavor.
+These short ribs are the perfect dish for entertaining—just turn the pot on in the morning and let the ribs cook until your guests arrive.

 Creamy Cashew Chicken

 Tempted to get Indian takeout?
 This creamy crockpot concoction is a great homemade alternative.
 "It's the perfect weeknight meal or even weekend meal," says Tieghan Gerard, the creator of Half Baked Harvest.
 "You can add everything to the crockpot before work or school or wherever you may be, and then come home to a house that smells in-freaking-credible and a delicious dinner that is ready to eat!"

 She recommends dialing up the Indian spices for an extra flavor kick and topping off the recipe with edible flowers for a Pinterest-worthy touch.